-Principle of Tonal Fusion: The perceptual independence of concurrent tones is weakened when they are separated by intervals (in decreasing order: unisons, octaves, perfect fifths...) that promote tonal fusion (Huron, 2001, p.19).
+Principle of Tonal Fusion: The perceptual independence of concurrent tones is weakened when they are separated by intervals (in decreasing order: unisons, octaves, perfect fifths...) that promote tonal fusion ([7], p.19).

-This principle suggests that concurrent pitches are integrated depending on the degree of tonal fusion implied by interval type rather than mere pitch proximity; this principle appears to be (at least partially) in conflict with the pitch proximity principle that has been adopted for vertical integration in the computational model by Kilian and Hoos (2002).
+This principle suggests that concurrent pitches are integrated depending on the degree of tonal fusion implied by interval type rather than mere pitch proximity; this principle appears to be (at least partially) in conflict with the pitch proximity principle that has been adopted for vertical integration in the computational model by Kilian and Hoos [8].

-Finally, according to the Pitch Co-modulation Principle: 'The perceptual union of concurrent tones is encouraged when pitch motions are positively correlated.'
-(Huron, 2001, p.31) The strongest manifestation of this principle is when notes move in parallel intervals (especially in octaves).
-The Pitch Co-modulation Principle can be seen as a special case of the Synchronous Note Principle in the sense that the integration of synchronised note progressions is reinforced when pitch progressions are positively correlated (e.g. moving in parallel octaves, fifths etc.).
+Finally, according to the Pitch Co-modulation Principle: 'The perceptual union of concurrent tones is encouraged when pitch motions are positively correlated.' ([7], p.31) The strongest manifestation of this principle is when notes move in parallel intervals (especially in octaves).
 This principle has not yet been incorporated in the current version of the algorithm.